jensbambauer/seriale/site/content/seriale-pro.md

     data:
       image: /img/pitch-contest.jpg
       headline: "Pitch Your Project"
-      text: 'Be one of 15 pre-selected projects to be presented to an expert industry jury and take your chance to be seen, heard and taken to the next level.
-We encourage you to include thoughts on sustainability beyond a first season.'
+      text: 'For the third time at die Seriale, your series pitch will be given the opportunity to be seen, heard and taken to the next level.
+Be one of 15 pre-selected projects to be presented to a regional and international expert industry jury.
+All you need is an innovative idea for a full series season targeted for an international audience.
+Make sure it demonstrates your unique voice as a series creator!<br>We accept project pitches in all stages, whether you only have the series mapped out, already filmed a trailer or pilot episode or are further along in the process, be sure to grab this chance to get support for your next steps.<br><br><a href="https://filmfreeway.com/dieSeriale" target="_blank" class="button button--external">Submit via FilmFreeway</a>'
   - partial: text-and-image
     headline: BUSINESS DAYS
     data: